reblapointe/tycho/README.md

 ### Neopixel ring
 - setup ring with controller as shown in [drawing](circuit.png).
-- set SSID, password, ip address and port of the mqtt broker in new file sketch_LedRing/wifiParams.h as detailed in [sketch](sketch_LedRing/sketchLedRing.ino)
+- Create new file sketch_LedRing/wifiParams.h as detailed in [sketch](sketch_LedRing/sketchLedRing.ino) to set :
+  - SSID and password,
+  - ip address, port and channel of the mqtt broker
+  - Number of LEDS
 - flash to microcontroller (I use Arduino IDE)

 The first LED corresponds to the longitude provided by the user